What is Shibari

 The words shibari and kinbaku are often used interchangeably and they could mean the same thing.
 I have noticed some people use kinbaku when they are talking about a form of shibari that is more erotic and emotional, but I use both terms to express the same meaning.

-While shibari can be erotic, it doesn’t have to be sexual.
-I very very rarely would bring sexual energy into a tying session, although it happens especially with partners with intense sexual attraction between us.
-Shibari, for me, is mainly intimate and erotic.
+While shibari can be erotic, it’s not necessarily sexual.
+I very rarely bring sexual energy into my tying sessions, though it sometimes happens—especially with partners with whom there’s strong sexual chemistry.
+For me, shibari is primarily intimate and erotic.
 It can also be playful, artistic, meditative, or deeply emotional.
-For some, it’s about the beauty of the shapes created with the rope; for others, it’s about the sensations, the dynamic of surrender and control, or the connection with a partner.
+For some, it’s about the aesthetics and the beauty of the forms created with rope; for others, it’s about the sensations, the dynamic of surrender and control, or the deep connection with a partner.
+Shibari can involve physical and emotional intensity, and even pain—especially in practices like semenawa, where surrender and endurance play a big role.

 a male body tied / shibari